Azure/azure-quickstart-templates/CONTRIBUTING.md

 **dateUpdated**
 *	Must be in yyyy-mm-dd format.
 *	The date must not be in the future to the date of the pull request

+## Good practice

+* It is a good practice to pass your template through a JSON linter to remove extraneous commas, paranthesis, brackets that may break the "Deploy to Azure" experience

 ## Starter template